-Now we are back at the spit test.
-Although after researching it seems that this test isn’t entirely accurate and may prove to be a hoax.
-If you are still curious you can see more info here
+Now we are back to the spit test.
+Although, after researching, it seems that this test isn’t entirely accurate and may prove to be a hoax.
+If you are still curious you can see more info below…

 An Anti-Candida Antibodies, or Candida Immune Complexes test.
 There are 3 antibodies that should be tested to measure your immune system’s response to Candida – IgG, IgA, and IgM.
 High levels of these antibodies indicate that an overgrowth of Candida is present.

 Your stool is directly analyzed for levels of yeast, pathogenic bacteria, and friendly bacteria.
 However, Candida often does not show up in this test, so the blood test is more reliable.

 What can I do to heal a Candida overgrowth?

 With candida, you have to take a two-pronged approach.
 First, you need to stop feeding the yeast by removing sugar and refined carbs from your diet, and secondly heal the gut and strengthen your body.

 Heal the gut and strengthen your system using